 Another way to think it is the “less is more” rule in markets.
 But what exactly does this mean, and how to apply this?

-- Only 1% of times will investors be able to make asymmetric returns while 99% of time returns will be average or below average.
-One specific and rather extreme case is market crashes: those are typically events in which 99% of investors lose money while 1% of investors make big money.
+- It is just 1% of time in which investors can run big momentum trends while 99% of time the market is sort of trendless.
+One specific and rather extreme case is the market crash: those are typically events in which 99% of investors lose money while 1% of investors make big money.
 So most of the time there is not a whole lot happening in markets or individual stocks.
 The number of days in which a market or particular stock gets really exciting is really limited.